kashw2/My-Brain/Software Engineering/Databases/Concepts/Generated Columns.md

 ### Stored Generated Columns

 When using **Stored Generated Columns** one should be aware that the value is recomputed during each write operation.
 This can mean that the implementation of a **Stored Generated Column** could prove detrimental to a [[Software Engineering/Databases/Databases|Databases]] performance at scale if you are having to recalculate the columns value because of a write to a value it depends on for calculation.
-An ideal usage of a **Stored Generated Column** is for
+An ideal usage of a **Stored Generated Column** is for calculating values that are unlikely to change when they are inserted.

 ### Virtual Generated Columns